SamDc73/awesome-global-menu/README.md

 - [anki](https://apps.ankiweb.net/)
 - [Telegram](https://desktop.telegram.org/)

+## Tips and Tricks:
+- If you want a more customizable edition of GLobal Menu, you can use [applet window appmenu](https://github.com/psifidotos/applet-window-appmenu)

 Note: the above results are tested under my Fedora 36 KDE spin Feel free to open an Issue or create a Pull Requrest to add more apps to the list .